32 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is remote speech rehabilitation safe for people with Parkinson's disease?
+What prior data suggests that remote speech rehabilitation is safe for individuals with Parkinson's disease?

-How is remote speech rehabilitation for dysarthria in Parkinson's disease different from other treatments?
+What evidence suggests that remote speech rehabilitation is effective for dysarthria in Parkinson's disease?

 YK